Family and Consumer Studies 21- Marriage and Family Life » Summer 2020 » Final Exam

 Exogamy is defined as which of the following

-Expectation to cohabitate
+A. Expectation to never marry or cohabitate

-Expectation to never marry or cohabitate
+B. Expectation to cohabitate

-Expectation to marry within one’s social group.
+C. Expectation to marry within one’s social group.

-Expectation to marry outside one’s own family group.
+D. Expectation to marry outside one’s own family group.

 Question #19